 After the Microwave version of Ladoo’s, its become a constant feature at our home and many of our friends place.

 They are that easy-peasy that even MoM have started making it (which is HUGE for me as she used to make them overheat spending atleast 1-2 hrs).

-Now, if you’re Vegan and want to make them, you may use ‘Almond Butter‘ or any vegan ghee replacement (which is not over-powering to taste).
+If you’re Vegan and want to make them, you may use ‘Almond Butter‘ or any vegan ghee replacement (which is not over-powering to taste).

-You can make about 25 medium or 15 large ladoo’s and just keep them in the fridge for upto 2 weeks.
+You can make about 25 medium or 18 large ladoo’s and just keep them in the fridge for upto 2 weeks.